 - Don’t drink your calories but stick to the unsweetened options.
 Instead of soft drinks, sodas (diet soda included), energy drinks, sweetened fruit juices, coffees or teas you can buy in almost every corner try a homemade fruit-infused water made with fresh, juicy ingredients (I personally love to add lemons, oranges, strawberries, berries, raspberries, watermelon and mango with mint or cucumber to my water).

 - Workout – Being honest, working out has been always my savior for many different reasons and one of them is obviously killing the sugar addiction.
-The reason for this is quite simple: exercises especially the high-intensity ones increase serotonin and dopamine levels (incredibly helpful if you suffer from depression and anxiety), boosts our energy levels, make us less stress out and put us in an instant good mood.
+The reason for this is quite simple: exercises especially the high-intensity ones increase serotonin and dopamine levels (incredibly helpful if you suffer from depression and anxiety), boost our energy levels, make us less stress out and put us in an instant good mood.
 If you struggle with sugar addiction I highly recommend you to start your day with some kind of physical activity.
 Since I’ve implemented physical activity in my morning routine I feel much better, more relaxed and less anxious.
 Of course I don’t do a 40 minutes cardio every single day immediately I woke up, but I start every day with one of my favorites forms of physical activities; sometimes it’s yoga, pilates or just a simple stretch and on other days I just take a long walk before eating breakfast; honestly I really love walking because it keeps me grounded and helps me make up my mind when I am anxious and confused especially shortly before taking an important decision.